menoua/cog-task/README.md

 </div>

+## Intro

+This tool provides an easy way to write and execute different types of interactive actions that are usually useful in experiments involving cognitive sciences.
+E.g., display an image/video, play sounds, show text, measure reactions to events (through key presses or clicks), measure action completion times, ask questions, etc.

+This application is written in [Rust](https://www.rust-lang.org/) using the [egui](https://github.com/emilk/egui) graphical framework.
+To generate a task, a description file in the rust object notation (RON) format should be created by the experiment designer.
+The task file consists of three main fields: name, configuration, and blocks (self-contained pieces of the experiment that should be run in one sitting).
+Each block in itself consists of three main fields: name, configuration (overriding the task configuration), and actions.
+The actions are specified in the form of a tree (graph) with nodes of type `Action`.

+`Action`s are the fundamental building blocks of experiment design.
+There are many [types](https://github.com/menoua/cog-task/tree/master/src/action/core) of actions:
+* Some actions are containers, i.e., they contain other actions within.
+Container actions are how the tree is constructed.
+For example, the action `Seq` is a sequence container which stores a list of sub-actions that will be run in sequence, one after the other.
+Another example is the `Par` action which is a parallel container, storing a list of sub-actions that will start at the same time (but might end at different times).
+* Some actions are infinite which will never end on their own or through user interaction.
+These actions should be linked to other non-infinite actions.
+For example, `Timeout` is a container action that will run its inner sub-action for a fixed amount of time.
+* Some actions do not have any effect on the experiment, but store the results.
+For example, `KeyLogger` stores key presses by the user and their times.
+Another example, `Logger` stores any information it receives from other actions into a file.
+* ...

+There are many more types of actions, which are not properly documented yet.
+But feel free to explore the [types](https://github.com/menoua/cog-task/tree/master/src/action/core) (each file corresponds to an action with the same name), or check out (and run) the multiple [examples](https://github.com/menoua/cog-task/tree/master/example).

 ## Installation

 The most reliable way to install CogTask is by installing Cargo through [rustup](https://rustup.rs/) and compiling the binaries locally.